Afrikadag

 Location: Ruimte Expo

-In this workshop, the Expertise Centre Humanitarian Communication (HuCom) explains why and how they are working to improve communication on international cooperation and humanitarian aid.
-This will be done, among other things, by discussing the nominations of the HuCom Awards - the annual award ceremony for the most and least successful campaign of a Dutch INGO.
-Which campaigns can be regarded as ethically correct and which cannot be regarded as such?
-And why is it important to (continue to) critically view the portrayal of Africa and other continents in relation to development issues?
-The Expertise Centre Humanitarian Communication is an organisation dedicated to improving communication on international cooperation and humanitarian aid.
-HuCom considers representation as an integral part of the production of the global South and sees communication about so-called 'developing countries' by governments, corporations, INGOs and the media in the global North as part of (the failure of) the practice of international development.
-In short, HuCom sees communication not as a means to an end, but as an important, if not the most important, part of the end itself.
+In this workshop, the Expertise centre Humanitarian Communication (HuCom) will explain why and how they are committed to ethical, inclusive and equal communication about international cooperation and humanitarian aid.
+One way they will do so is by announcing the winners of the HuCom Awards - the annual awards for the most and least successful campaign by a Dutch INGO.
+Which campaigns are ethically acceptable and which are not?
+And why is it important to (continue to) critically examine the image of Africa and other continents in relation to international cooperation and humanitarian aid?
+HuCom sees representation as an integral part of the “production” of the global South and sees communication about so-called “developing countries” by governments, corporations, INGOs and the media in the global North as part of (the failure of) the practice of international society and humanitarian aid.
+In short, HuCom sees communication not as a means to an end, but as an important, if not the most important, part of the goal: a just society.

-Speakers: Dr. Wouter Oomen (UU) and Dr. Emiel Martens (UvA; EUR)
+Sprekers: Dr. Wouter Oomen (UU) en Dr. Emiel Martens (UvA; EUR)

-Africa Day 2023 will take place on Saturday 18 November from 10:00 am at Pakhuis de Zwijger, Piet Heinkade 179, Amsterdam.
+Afrikadag 2024 will take place on Saturday, November 16, starting at 10:00 am at Pakhuis de Zwijger, Piet Heinkade 179, Amsterdam.
 The accessibility of Pakhuis de Zwijger is good.
-It is about a 10-15 minute walk from Amsterdam Central Station, or reachable by car, bus and tram.
+It is about a 10-15 minute walk from Amsterdam Central Station, or accessible by car, bus and tram.